List of Mushoku Tensei characters: Main characters

-Before his reincarnation, he was an overweight 34-year-old Japanese NEET who became a recluse following his high school persecution and dropout after being tormented by an upperclassman; although his family, friends and school peers encouraged him to return to school, he refused and pushed them all away.
+Before his reincarnation, he was a plump 34-year-old Japanese NEET who became a recluse following his high school persecution and dropout after being tormented by an upperclassman; although his family, friends and school peers encouraged him to return to school, he refused and pushed them all away.
 When his parents passed away twenty years later, he refused to attend their funeral, as a result, he was disowned by his siblings and kicked out of the family home, making him homeless; while wandering the streets, he spotted a truck headed towards a group of high school students crossing the street at high speed and ran over to save them; causing the truck to hit and kill him in the process.
 After his reincarnation, he discards his past identity, and works hard to make his new life as Rudeus Greyrat more meaningful.
 As such, he adopts a gentleman persona, though his past life's perversion sometimes emerges and scares those around him.
 Since he retains his intelligence, Rudeus was able to start magic training at age 3, and learn how to cast magic without chanting.
 Due to this training, he has an abnormally large mana capacity.
-Because his then magic teacher, Roxy Migurdia, helped him to overcome his fear of the outside world, he worships her like a god and ties his accomplishments to her.
+Because his magic teacher, Roxy Migurdia, helped him to overcome his fear of the outside world, he admires her and ties his accomplishments to her.
 During his spare time, Rudeus makes figurines to enhance his earth magic, which has become his main offensive magic.

-A demon from the Migurdia species known for their telepathy, blue hair, youthful appearance, and longevity.
-She leaves her original village due to feelings of isolation: she is not telepathic, and other Migurdia prefer to use telepathy for communication.
+A mage from the Migurd tribe known for their telepathy, blue hair, youthful appearance, and longevity.
+She leaves her village due to feelings of isolation: she is not telepathic, but Migurds prefer to use telepathy for communication.
 Unable to make a stable living as an adventurer, she becomes a traveling tutor and eventually becomes Rudeus' teacher.
 After the teleportation incident, Roxy helps Paul search the world for survivors.
 She later becomes Rudeus' second wife.

-Usually called "Sylphie", is Rudeus' childhood friend and longtime crush, who is part human, elf, and beast race.
+An elf who is Rudeus' childhood friend and longtime crush.
 Bullied as a child, she was helped by Rudeus.
 Rudeus then teaches her magic when she asked him to after she witnessed him helping her with his magic.
 Rudeus' influence helped her learn how to cast magic without chanting.
 She later becomes Rudeus' girlfriend and first wife.

 A noble girl and a second cousin of Rudeus.
-She is a tsundere with a short temper but has potential in the Sword-God style.
+She is a girl with a short temper but has potential in the Sword-God style.
 During her journey with Rudeus to return home following the teleportation incident, she grows to love Rudeus but gets worried after seeing how Rudeus was defeated by Orsted and nearly died as a result of her not being strong enough to protect Rudeus with her sword skills.
 She then leaves Rudeus on a journey to further enhance her sword fighting power.
 After reuniting with Rudeus, she became his third wife.